dev-vinicius-andrade/vue3-scaffold-project/README.md

     import {Icon} from '@iconify/vue';
 </script>
 ```

+## Adding a new icon collection
+If you want to add a new icon collection, you can do it in the following way:
+ - Go to vite.config.ts file
+    - Add the new icon collection in the **Plugins->Components->Resolvers->ViteIconsResolver->enabledCollections** section
 # Autoimport
 This project uses an [autoimport](https://www.npmjs.com/package/unplugin-auto-import) plugin to import what is passed to it automatically.
 To configure what is imported automatically, you can modify the **vite.config.ts** file in **AutoImport** section.